wp-plugins/woocommerce-my-account-widget/readme.txt

 == Changelog ==
 ***WooCommerce My Account Widget***
+= 2014.04.06- version 0.3 =
+* Added: Login with Email (thanks to pokeraitis for the idea & credits to the developers of the WP Email Login plugin )
+* Added: Custom login URL (thanks to rhonn for the idea)
+* Fixed: Better support for WPML (not fully supported yet) - Please make sure you update your language strings! - Please see FAQ

+= 2014.03.13- version 0.2.9.3 =
+* Added: We've missed some languages strings and we've added it now ;-) SORRY!

 = 2014.03.12- version 0.2.9.2 =
 * Added: Italian languages
 * Changed: We've changed the way plural and singular language strings are shown.
 Please update your languages files if translations are not shown correctly anymore!
 Sorry for this!